JEFH507/org-chart-goose-orchestrator/docs/blog/enterprise-ai-orchestration-privacy-first.md

 ### Upstream Contributions Start Early (Not Waiting for Year-End)

-I'm building this on top of Goose (not forking it) and relying heavily on upstream.
+I'm building this on top of goose (not forking it) and relying heavily on upstream.
 The modular design means components can be upstreamed independently—Privacy Guard service, OIDC middleware as a module, role profiles as a spec pushed by controller, etc.

 I'm not waiting until Month 12 to contribute back.
 Upstream collaboration starts in **Q1 2026** as soon as I get feedback from this community, and make sure I am not building an unnecessary idea, or contributing nonsense that will waste goose team time.
-If Privacy Guard doesn't make sense for Goose core, I'll keep it separate.
+If Privacy Guard doesn't make sense for goose core, I'll keep it separate.
 If role profiles solve a real problem, I'll propose them.
 I'm following where the value is, not a predetermined roadmap.

 ---